 A class definitely worth signing up for is the SOLS Brown Bag -- a weekly meeting of graduate students for a highly informal and very entertaining lunchtime seminar (hence the name "Brown Bag").
-Brown Bag takes place on Fridays at 12:00 PM-12:50 PM, and will hopefully be back in person this year with food (in LSE 244).
+Brown Bag takes place on Fridays at 11:30 AM-1:00 PM, and will hopefully be back in person this year with food (in LSE 244).
 Food usually arrives around 11:30 and many people choose to come before noon to eat and chat!
-Last year, we ran Brown Bag remotely, but hope to have an in-person component again for this fall!